 Meep uses a second-order accurate finite-difference scheme for discretizing Maxwell's equations.
-This means that the results from Meep converge to the "exact" result from the non-discretized system quadratically with the resolution Δx.
+This means that the results from Meep converge to the "exact" result from the non-discretized (i.e., continuous) system quadratically with the resolution Δx.
 However, this second-order error O(Δx2) is generally spoiled to first-order error O(Δx) if the discretization involves a discontinuous material boundary (similar to Gibbs phenomenon in signal processing).
 Moreover, directly discretizing a discontinuity in ε or μ leads to "stairstepped" interfaces that can only be varied in discrete jumps of one pixel.
-Meep solves both of these problems by smoothing ε and μ: before discretizing, discontinuities are smoothed into continuous transitions over a distance of one pixel Δx, using a second-order accurate averaging procedure which is summarized below.
-This feature enables the discretized solution to converge as quickly as possible to the exact solution as the
+Meep solves both of these problems by smoothing ε and μ: before discretizing, discontinuities are smoothed into continuous transitions over a distance of one pixel Δx, using a second-order accurate averaging procedure summarized below.
+This subpixel smoothing enables the discretized solution to converge as quickly as possible to the exact solution as the

 The subpixel smoothing has four limitations: (1) it only applies to frequency-independent, lossless dielectrics (i.e., silicon at λ=1.55 μm); dispersive materials are not supported, (2) it can be efficiently applied to